cubefs/cubefs/docs/source/admin-api/master/volume.rst

    :header: "Parameter", "Type", "Description"

    "name", "string", ""
-   "owner", "string", "the owner of vol"
+   "authKey", "string", "calculates the MD5 value of the owner field  as authentication information"

 response